Net Promoter Score vs. Reputation Score: What Are the Differences?

 Those and other data points contain insights in the aggregate that are valuable and powerful for your business.

-While a high or low NPS score may indicate you’re doing something right or wrong, it’s not clear what is working or not working.
-In other words, it lacks context.
+NPS is a powerful tool as well, but it does not provide the full picture.
+The biggest issue is a lack of context.
+While a high or low score may indicate you’re doing something right or wrong, it’s not clear what is working or not working.
 To gain a proper perspective, you’ll need to understand why a customer gave you a particular score.

 NPS has its advantages.
-However, it is most effective when it’s part of a broader, comprehensive approach—Reputation Score.
+It can give you one measure of the customer experience.
+However, it is most effective when it’s part of a broader, comprehensive approach—reputation score.

 Why Reputation Score Matters